 Attachments may be included with the application document or compiled into a single document and named LastnameFirstname_ attachments_ BRF_2020.pdf

 The next application deadline is February 14, 2020, 5:00 pm ET.

 Email the application and attachment PDF to: info@ bantingresearchfoundation.ca

-The Banting Research Foundation Grant Review Panel consists of University of Toronto faculty members plus two additional faculty members from outside the University of Toronto.
+The Banting Research Foundation Grant Review Panel consists of University of Toronto faculty members and a minimum of one member from outside the University of Toronto.
 The normal term for panel members is three years, renewable once.